Tanzania was not hit by Coronavirus with the severity much of Europe was, and the government there has now declared the country free from the virus.

-We have identified the greatest needs for vulnerable children and families as being for food and medical support, emergency shelter and basic necessities like mattresses and sanitiser, but we are also looking at ways to communicate important health and safety advice such as through radio campaigns.Read our latest campaign
+We identified the greatest needs for vulnerable children and families as being for food and medical support, emergency shelter and basic necessities like mattresses and sanitiser, and we were able to set up washing stations through our community champions on the streets to help children avoid infection.Read our latest campaign

 The demand on our services is already increasing as children and families face additional pressures and burdens.
 Our project teams will always keep doing whatever they can but as a charity we are already facing the prospect of operating with a reduced income.